The Daisy Trust

 2. Hammersmith & Fulham Beneficiaries

-3. Maximize Reach
+3. Maximise Reach

 4. Charitable Purpose Alignment

-Frame your project within the Trust's five charitable objectives: poverty relief, education advancement, health advancement, citizenship/community development, or helping those in need due to youth, age, ill-health, disability, or financial hardship.
+Frame your project within the Trust's charitable objectives: poverty relief, education advancement, health advancement, citizenship/community development, or helping those in need due to youth, age, ill-health, disability, or financial hardship.

 What Works